senzhaocode/FuSViz_docs/docs/FAQ.rst

    regions in a chromosome.
 They represent intra-chromosome events and are in fact a subset of total SVs, which are tagged as **DUP** and **DEL** in the input format of FuSViz.
-Such an analysis is provided by clicking the button ``DNA SV Track in seg`` in Linear plot module.
+Such an analysis is provided by clicking the button ``Load and refresh DNA SV Track in seg`` in Linear plot module.
 In addition, it can be done by using ``SV_type`` Select DropDown to control the type of SVs for a customized analysis.

 **5. Can it be possible to utilize FuSViz for analysis of a single sample and ‘tumor-normal’ pairwise samples?**